copier-org/copier/docs/configuring.md

     !!! example

-        With this questions file and this directory structure, the user will be prompted which python engine to use, and the project will be generated using the subdirectory whose name matches the answer from the user:
+        With this questions file and this directory structure, the user will be prompted which Python engine to use, and the project will be generated using the subdirectory whose name matches the answer from the user:

         ```yaml title="copier.yaml"